Elmore Leonard always said, and I paraphrase, “don’t write the parts that no one reads (skips over).” Here is his written down version to the left.

 It’s weird though, about stuff like that.
-I know some readers that like the backdrops, but a good writer knows when enough is enough.
-Some don’t and drop too much, hurting the tempo of the story.
+I know some readers that like the extensive backdrops, but a good writer knows when enough is enough.
+“It’s an art-thing.”
+Some don’t and stitch up too many “rear-curtains,” hurting the tempo of the story.
 I could mention many authors, but I won’t.
-My idea is that you must “poetically” condense a setting or background as short as possible.
+My idea is that at very least you must “poetically” condense a setting or background as short as possible.
 (This is where Hemingway shined before his brain damage from accidents and booze.)

 Here is something that happened to me that I thought “weird.”
 Years ago when I wrote My Gun is My Passport, I had to move Gunther from Texas to Washington DC, circa 1906.
 I decided to quickly describe the 1906 train station (I had a few historical photos) rather than have him – POOF! – just appear in DC.
 I condensed the surroundings, “poetically.”
 I slaved over it a bit, I confess, painting it up, yet condensing it down.
 Time marches on.
 Some ten years later a “fan-reader” wrote me “out of the blue,” and described how much he liked “My Gun.”
 Great news for me.
 But…and what did he pick to mention over this big, international action-packed epic?
 He said that he really loved the way I described the DC train station scene!
 Huh?
 What the heck?
 That passing scene of getting the protagonist from point A to B?
 Was…unforgettable?

 Readers.
 It’s tricky trying to make every reader happy.
 My compromise is the poem approach.
 All the good, above-average books, action ones or otherwise, should be a poem without rhymes.
 Lyrics without music.
 I shoot for this and hey, it…ain’t…easy.
 There is a beat and music to writing.
 The soundtrack to every scene.
 It’s a torture I guess must enjoy chiseling on?
 I am so thankful for any reader who contacts me with some praise.